Sp00kyB00k/personal_blog/README.md

 Add mailserver
 Books page (Books + review)
-Photo uploading for creating a Post
+Photo uploading when pictures are needed inside a Post
 Dont show email when clicking on my account
-Make it possible to upload markdown.md files
-Replace flask-pagedown with misaka-based prerendering
 Replace bootstrap 4 with own css & js